Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 * Expected:
   * Expected site to show 404 when a user tries to access other user's profile information or user-only features (such as add_game) by manually manipulating the url.
 * Testing:
-  * Tried to access unauthorised pages and sections without loggin in or by inputing "other" usernames into the url.
+  * Tried to access unauthorised pages and sections without logging in or by typing "other" usernames into the url.
 * Result:
   * The site allowed unauthorised access to /profile/*username*, /edit_profile/*username*, and /add_game
 * Action: